 For example, in an effort to optimize scale-up efficiencies for GC4419, we implemented certain changes to the manufacturing process related to the order of addition of ingredients.
-However, this manufacturing change inadvertently led to the appearance of trace amounts of visible fine particles in the drug product.
+However, subsequent to this manufacturing change trace amounts of visible fine particles were observed in the drug product.
 Following notification to the FDA in April 2019 that we had voluntarily suspended dosing of GC4419 in all active clinical trials until we were able to resolve the issue, our INDs for GC4419 were temporarily placed on clinical hold.
-While we have now resolved the issue by modifying the manufacturing process and the FDA lifted the clinical holds in August 2019, there can be no assurance that a similar or different manufacturing issue will not occur and one or more of our programs will not be placed on clinical hold in the future.
+While we have now modified the manufacturing process and the FDA lifted the clinical holds in August 2019, and subsequently we added a filtration step to the preparation procedure for both GC4419 and placebo before administration to trial subjects to remove any particles that might form in the future, there can be no assurance that a similar or different manufacturing issue will not occur and one or more of our programs will not be placed on clinical hold in the future.